 The value a business creates and captures

 – the cost of creating and capturing that value

 = their profit margin

-The Primary Elements involve the physical creation of a product, packaging, marketing, sale and maintenance.
-The Support Activities on the other hand involves a process and departments that help the Primary Elements come into play.
-Things like the procurement office, human resources department, technical department and the business’s infrastructure.
-All these factions go into play when value chain is concerned.
+The Primary Elements involve the physical creation of a product, packaging, marketing, sale, and maintenance.
+The Support Activities on the other hand involve a process and departments that help the Primary Elements come into play.
+Things like the procurement office, human resources department, technical department, and the business’s infrastructure.
+All these factions go into play when the value chain is concerned.

 The Differences Between Value Chain and Supply Chain.

 In layman’s terms, a supply chain is what ensures that the products you value so much actually get to you.
-Some of the things we use are manufactured half way across the world from your local convenience store.
-A supply chain therefore involves bulk storage and transportation.
-The major difference between a supply chain and a value chain is the simple fact that within a supply chain, there is no value added.
-In a supply chain, all that is being done is conveyance.
+Some of the things we use are manufactured halfway across the world from your local convenience store.
+A supply chain, therefore, involves bulk storage and transportation.
+The major difference between a supply chain and a value chain is the simple fact that within a supply chain, there is no value-added.
+In a supply chain, all that is being done is a conveyance.
 One product or material is taken from one company or from one end and transported to the other.
-Of course there are procedures involved such as proper storage and careful transportation but that is about it.
-In value chains, as much as there is transportation and some storage involved, the main purpose of a value chain is to add value to the product so as to make it presentable to the client.
-This is often achieved via packaging, marketing and sales.
+Of course, there are procedures involved such as proper storage and careful transportation but that is about it.
+In value chains, as much as there is the transportation and some storage involved, the main purpose of a value chain is to add value to the product so as to make it presentable to the client.
+This is often achieved via packaging, marketing, and sales.

 Our goal in working with supply chains is to find ways to increase efficiencies through accuracy and automation.
 This focus allows us to see a rapid ROI for our customers as well as increases the value to the end consumer in the form of excellent customer service.